Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 	**Best_lowest_coverage:** Based on coverage of all libraries, The lowest average coverage of this sRNA will be showed here.

-	**Track/Coverage:** Shows the coverage information of the libraries about this sRNA. "high" means the highest coverage of the libraries, "low" means the lowest coverage of the libraries, and "avg" represents the average coverage of this sRNA.

 	**Normalized_secondary_energy_change(by_length):** Secondary folding energy change (normalized by length) of this sRNA.

 	**sRNA_types:** Shows the sRNA type.